Piumi-Anuradha/project1/README.md

 ## User Stories

 ### Customer Goals
-The potential customers of Piyumi's Kitchen, specially the customers who make takeaway orders and deliveries  expect a quick ordering process and a userfriendly navigation on the website.
+The potential customers of Piyumi's Kitchen expect a very streightfoward and less complicated   quick ordering process and a userfriendly navigation on the website.

-### Developer and business goals
-From the developer's point of view, very streightfoward and less complicated web development wil be aimed.
-At the same time the business aims to provide a userfriendly and a quick service to the target audience in order to gain profits.

 ## Design